-Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also advocate for limited closing costs.
-And once we've come to an agreement, I'll fully explain the closing costs so you know exactly what you're paying for.
+Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also advocate for lower closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you know exactly where your money is going.

-Buyers: When buying a property in Rowan County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not startled when you show up at the closing table.
-I'll be glad to go through the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you are buying a house in Rowan County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not astonished when you arrive at the closing appointment.
+I'll be glad to look through the LE with you, answering your questions and highlighting any estimates of concern.